DanielMFernandes/CCNA_Course_Notes/Course_Notes/Ansible_Puppet_Chef.md

 PUPPET

-- PUPPET is a configuration management tool written in RUBY
+- PUPPET is a configuration management tool written in Ruby
 - Puppet is typically agent-based
     - Specific software must be installed on the managed devices
     - Not all Cisco devices support a Puppet agent

-- It CAN be run *agentless,* in which a proxy agent runs on an external host, and a proxy agent uses SSH to connect to the managed devices and communicate with them
+- It can be run *agentless,* in which a proxy agent runs on an external host, and a proxy agent uses SSH to connect to the managed devices and communicate with them
 - The Puppet server is called the “Puppet master”
-- Puppet uses a PULL model (clients “pull” configurations from the Puppet master)
+- Puppet uses a pull model (clients “pull” configurations from the Puppet master)
     - Clients use TCP 8140 to communicate with the Puppet master
 - Instead of YAML, it uses a proprietary language for files
 - Text files required on the Puppet master include: